Skip to content

 Beatriz Lafont (ES) - solo singing, castanets (4. - 9.
 8.)

-After winning a scholarship from the Instituto Valenciano de la Música she moved to the Netherlands to study a Bachelor Degree and a Master Degree in Early Music Singing at the Royal Conservatory of The Hague, specializing in the early Baroque Italian Music performace practice of singing and accompanying herself on the theorbo.
-In The Hague she studied singing with Rita Dams, Michael Chance, Jill Feldman and Peter Kooij, and theorbo with Mike Fentross and Joachim Held.
-She also attended masterclasses with renowned teachers such as Robert Expert, Marta Almajano, Cristina Miatello, Evelyn Tubb, Lambert Climent, Stephen van Dyck, Johannette Zomer, Fred Jacobs and Margreet Honig.
+Supported by a scholarship from the Valencian Institute of Music, she moved to the Netherlands, where she completed both her Bachelor’s and Master’s degrees in Early Music (Vocal Performance) at the Royal Conservatory of The Hague.
+There, she developed a strong specialization in early Italian Baroque repertoire, with particular focus on singing while accompanying herself on the theorbo.
+Her vocal studies were guided by Rita Dams, Michael Chance, Jill Feldman, and Peter Kooij, while she studied theorbo with Mike Fentross and Joachim Held.
+She further enriched her artistic development through masterclasses with Robert Expert, Marta Almajano, Cristina Miatello, Evelyn Tubb, Lambert Climent, Stephen Van Dyck, Johannette Zomer, Fred Jacobs, and Margreet Honig.

-Beatriz Lafont has performed around Europe with various ensembles such as La Romanina, Harmonia del Parnàs, La Esfera Armoniosa, Musica Poetica, La Academia de los Nocturnos, Le Jardin Secret, Collegium Musicum Den Haag and Música Temprana, and participated in different festivals such as Festival de Música Antigua de Peñiscola, Festival de Música Antiga: Música, Història i Art (Valencia), Fringe Festival Oude Muziek (Utrecht), Festival Classique (The Hague), Festiwal Twórczosci Religijnej (Żory), Dag Oude Muziek (Bilzen), Edizione Pievi & Castelli in Musica (Italy), Hudební lahůdky (Brno) and Kasteelconcerten (Holland).
-She has participated in radio programs and recorded early music repertoire with various ensembles.
+Beatriz Lafont has performed extensively across Europe, collaborating with ensembles such as Capella de Ministrers, Música Florea, Afectos Diversos, Acorte Musical, La Esfera Armoniosa, Música Poetica, Burgos Baroque Ensemble, and Música Temprana.
+She has appeared at numerous international festivals, including the Festival de Música Antigua de Peñíscola, Festival de Música Antiga: Música, Història i Art (Valencia), Fringe Festival Oude Muziek (Utrecht), Festival Classique (The Hague), Festiwal Twórczości Religijnej (Poland), Dag Oude Muziek (Bilzen), Edizione Pievi & Castelli in Musica (Italy), and Kasteelconcerten in the Netherlands, among others.

 Teaching languages: EN, IT, ES.